Social Media Is Bad for Artists (And We All Know It)

 Social media seems like it is not so time-consuming but it is.
 Let me just quickly post this on social media?
 What a joke.
 I am sure you are familiar with how long it really takes to prepare a little piece of content.
 Photo editing, writing the perfect caption, researching hashtags, interacting with comments, β¦

 And, apart from the creation of content itself, social media is very inviting to get a little bit lost online.
-After posting, we are checking for likes, we are scrolling infinitely, coming back way too frequently to have a satisfying experience.
+After posting, we are checking for likes, we are scrolling infinitely, coming back way too frequently because our brain hopes for the next dopamine hit.

 Your time is precious.
 As an artist, the time you lose online could be used to create your next masterpiece.
 Making art should always be your main focus.
 Everything else comes after.